Research Areas: Work and Occupations, Labor and Labor Movements, Social Inequality, Economic Sociology, Education, and Social Movements.

 Other Research: Precarious Work and Gender Inequality

 I have also conducted research with two colleagues on how the growth of precarious work contributes to gender inequality.
 In addition to the emergence and growth of contingent work, there has also been an increase in part-time employment.
 A lack of full-time positions leads to many people being employed part-time involuntarily.
 We are interested in how involuntary part-time work contributes to gender inequality.
 Using data from the Current Population Survey (CPS), we evaluate gender differences in involuntary part-time work and seek to explain why women are more likely to be involuntary part-time workers.
-Our article based on this research, titled “Part-Time by Gender, not Choice: The Gender Gap in Involuntary Part-Time Work” is under review.
+Our article based on this research, titled “Part-Time by Gender, not Choice: The Gender Gap in Involuntary Part-Time Work” has been published in Sociological Perspectives.
 We find that regardless of occupation composition or tasks, women are more likely than men to work involuntary part-time schedules.
 This research demonstrates one of the ways in which the growth of precarious work creates and reproduces gender inequality.

 Other Research: Precarious Work and the Labor Movement

 Unions are often seen as essential to creating and maintaining job security.
 Many see unionizing contingent workers as essential to improving contingent work.
 In addition, decreases in union membership and power may lead to greater job insecurity for workers, as fewer and fewer employees are covered by union contracts that protect job security.
 As a result, I am also interested in exploring how unions are responding to increases in job insecurity and contingent work.
 In 2011, the state governments in Wisconsin and Ohio introduced legislation that would eliminate collective bargaining rights for public employees.
 This presented a major threat to public employee unions, including those who represented contingent workers such as adjunct faculty at public universities.
 Using a combination of documentary evidence and interviews with leaders of the unions and social movement organizations who opposed these pieces of legislation, I explore the labor movement response to this legislation.
-An article based on this research, titled “When Mobilization is Not Enough: Political Mediation, Framing, and the Use of Direct Democracy Devices by the Labor Movement in Response to Anti-Union Legislation,” is forthcoming in the journal Sociological Focus.
+An article based on this research, titled “When Mobilization is Not Enough: Political Mediation, Framing, and the Use of Direct Democracy Devices by the Labor Movement in Response to Anti-Union Legislation,” was published in the journal Sociological Focus.
 In this article I argue that the movement in Ohio was successful because in an unfavorable political context they were able to take advantage of a key opening in the political opportunity structure – the referendum – and were also able to exploit a framing opportunity provided by the scope of the legislation.